marcusoftnet/marcusoftnet.github.io/_posts/2019-03-25-kanbanstats---an-average-improvement.md

 ## Conclusion

-My recalibrated approach to process metrics represents a departure from conventional wisdom, embracing the transformative potential of percentiles over averages.
+My re-calibrated approach to process metrics represents a departure from conventional wisdom, embracing the transformative potential of percentiles over averages.
 As I continue to refine these methodologies, I invite fellow practitioners to join me on this journey of exploration and discovery.

 [Access the updated Google Sheets template here](https://docs.google.com/spreadsheets/d/1lmlelcMdvo1SvQ0JZXraGYQxnZ5TNZ5qxUj5CapJn40/edit#gid=1896547007) and embark on your own voyage of process optimization.